Breastfeeding: Medical conditions

 Undiagnosed maternal celiac disease may cause a short duration of the breastfeeding period.
 Treatment with the gluten-free diet can increase its duration and restore it to the average value of the healthy women.

 Mothers with all types of diabetes mellitus normally use insulin to control their blood sugar, as the safety of other antidiabetic drugs while breastfeeding is unknown.

 Women with polycystic ovary syndrome, which is associated with some hormonal differences and obesity, may have greater difficulty with producing a sufficient supply to support exclusive breastfeeding, especially during the first weeks.

 Ethnicity and socioeconomic status

-The rates of breastfeeding in the African-American community remain much lower than any other race, for a variety of proposed reasons.
+The rates of breastfeeding in the African-American community remain much lower than those of any other race, for a variety of proposed reasons.
 These include the legacy of wet nursing during slavery, higher rates of poor perinatal health, higher stress levels, less access to support, and less flexibility in the workplace.
-While for other races as socio-economic class raises rates of breastfeeding also go up, for the African-American community breastfeeding rates remain consistently low regardless of socio-economic class.
+While for other races, as socio-economic status increases, rates of breastfeeding also go up, for the African-American community, breastfeeding rates remain consistently low regardless of socio-economic class.